 As a staff member you are entitled to 30.5 working days of annual leave per calendar year.
 Robert Schuman Day and German public holidays are also observed (up to 14 working days per annum).

-For further information on the specific leave you are entitled to take under each type of contract, please check the pages under Newcomers' corner.
+For further information on the specific leave you are entitled to take under each type of contract, please check the pages under You have been selected, what next?

 In the second half of 2014 the ECB moved into its new premises on the site of the former Grossmarkthalle (wholesale market) in the east of Frankfurt.

-Staff working in banking supervision at the ECB are located in the Japan Center in the city centre.
+Staff working in banking supervision at the ECB are located in the Eurotower and the Japan Center.